Patient education: Diffuse large B cell lymphoma in adults (Beyond the Basics)

 Treatment of hairy cell leukemia

-Treatment of marginal zone (MALT) lymphoma
+Treatment of extranodal marginal zone lymphoma of mucosa associated lymphoid tissue (MALT lymphoma)

 Treatment of relapsed or refractory diffuse large B cell lymphoma